opendilab/GoBigger-Challenge-2021/README.md

 ## Challenge Description

+Multi-agent confrontation is an important part of decision intelligence AI, and it is also a very challenging problem.
+In order to enrich the multi-agent confrontation environment, OpenDILab has developed a multi-agent confrontation competitive game, named GoBigger.
+Based on GoBigger, the purpose of this challenge is to explore the research of multi-agent games and promote the training of technical talents in the fields of decision intelligence, so as to create a "global leading", "original" and "open" decision intelligence AI open source technology ecosystem.

-This challenge is divided into two stages.
-The first stage is to help contestants have a more correct understanding of the performance of the submitted agent.
-In the second stage, the final ranking of the participating teams will be conducted.
+This challenge needs competitors to submit their agents.
+We will return the score for agents to help competitors have a more correct understanding of the performance of the submitted agent.
+At the end of the challenge, we will fully test all submissions and the final ranking of the participating teams will be conducted.

 ## Specific Task